Table of Contents

 - Device Failures or Malfunctions: Network devices are prone to failures or malfunctions, which can introduce bottlenecks in the network.
 By monitoring device health and status indicators, you can quickly identify if a device is experiencing issues that may impact network performance.
 Promptly addressing device failures or malfunctions can prevent bottlenecks from spreading throughout the network.

-- Traffic Distribution and Load Balancing: Network devices play a role in distributing traffic and load balancing across the network.
+- Traffic Distribution and Load Balancing: Network devices play a role in distributing traffic and network load balancing across the network.
 Monitoring the performance of these devices helps ensure they are evenly distributing traffic and properly balancing the load.
 Imbalanced traffic distribution can lead to bottlenecks in specific areas of the network.
 By monitoring device performance, you can identify any imbalances and take corrective actions.

 Obkio's customizable alerting and notification features empower you to proactively identify network bottlenecks and take immediate action to resolve them.
-By defining threshold values for various network metrics, you can configure alerts to trigger when those thresholds are exceeded.
+By defining threshold values for various network metrics, you can configure network monitoring alerts to trigger when those thresholds are exceeded.

 - For example, you can set a threshold for latency, specifying the maximum acceptable latency value.
 If the actual latency exceeds this threshold, an alert will be triggered, notifying you of the potential bottleneck.